Funding Overview

 - Creating opportunities that help people break down historical barriers between individuals, groups and organizations with a focus on working together better.

-- Organizations considered for funding may include community-based organizations (inclusive of informal groups with a fiscal sponsor) and local public agencies working with community members who are living on low income and have historically had less power and/or privilege.
+- Groups considered for funding may include community-based organizations (inclusive of informal groups with a fiscal sponsor) and local public agencies working with community members who are living on low income and have historically had less power and/or privilege.

 Awarded groups will agree to participate in learning and evaluation activities.